Wearable devices and tattoos are so last year. What we’ve laid our keen eyes on is the wearable tattoo.

 Now, this one we can get onboard.

-In developing a faster, easier, and more comfortable way of measuring lactate, researchers from the University of California, San Diego found that the sensor begun generating a weak electrical current.
+In developing a faster, easier, and more comfortable way of measuring lactate, researchers from the University of California, San Diego found that the sensor begun generating a weak electrical current Only new year's time download.
 From there, they decided to work on a sweat-powered biobattery.
 The current produced isn’t very high, but the team is working on enhancing it to power some small electronic devices.

 Also from the same institution, a team has also developed a wearable tattoo that can detect glucose levels in your body.
 A great step forward for patients with diabetes!